AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 ## Parameters

-The `config/config.yaml` file contains the editable pipeline parameters, thread allocation for rules with more than one core, and the realtive file paths for input and output.
+The `config/config.yaml` file contains the editable pipeline parameters, thread allocation for rules with more than one core, and the relative file paths for input and output.
 The prefix of the absolute file path must go in `.env`.
 Most tools in the pipeline have default parameters.
-The tools with parameters different from defult or that can be editied in the `config/config.ymal` file are listed below.
+The tools with parameters different from default or that can be edited in the `config/config.yaml` file are listed below.

 | Parameter          | Value                                                                                               |
 | -------------------- | ----------------------------------------------------------------------------------------------------- |